Bocks90/KurlyKNaturals/README.md

 The best thing about using the variable method is that if a change in color or theme needs to occur i can do this by simply changing a root color.
 The only other Color i used was Gold which was used as a hover feature for my buttons in the header section.

-I used https://www.webfx.com/web-design/color-picker/ to help me identify the main color that I wanted to use.
+I used [Web Fx](https://www.webfx.com/web-design/color-picker/) to help me identify the main color that I wanted to use.
 Initially i decided to go with a bronze/brown theme.
-One this was decided I then used https://webaim.org/resources/contrastchecker/ to identify suitable matching colors by contrast for my main color to ensure the website provided quality visibility.
+One this was decided I then used [WebAim](https://webaim.org/resources/contrastchecker/) to identify suitable matching colors by contrast for my main color to ensure the website provided quality visibility.

 ## Typography

-I have used https://fonts.google.com/ for my fonts.
+I used [Google Fonts](https://fonts.google.com/) for my fonts.
 I chose Cororande Grande  as my main font throughout the website and used sans-serif as my back up font.
 This is a unique style that is easy to read and looks very stylish at a range of sizes.
 I believe that the slick look suits the nature of the business which makes it a great match..

 I used different font weights for the headers and adjusted the size to make it visually clear for the user.